lucascarpantonio/antibiotic_resistance/blog/index.md

 4. Which variables might be useful later for a **predictive model**?

 This is still an exploratory project, but these questions already help to shape the analysis and keep things focused.

 ---

-## Cleaning and Preparing the Data

-Like in most real-world projects, the first serious step was **data cleaning**.

-I worked on:

-- splitting complex fields (for example, turning full addresses into street, city, ZIP code)
-- handling missing values
-- normalizing the names of bacterial species
-- standardizing the antibiotic response columns
-- creating new helper variables where useful

-This part is not glamorous, but it is essential: without a clean and consistent dataset, any later model would be fragile at best.

----